-An SSOT that helps with cross-functional collaboration, task prioritization, and revenue risk visualization would be apt to manage your hundreds of clients at the same time.
+An SSOT that helps with cross-functional collaboration, task prioritization, and revenue risk visualization would be apt to manage your hundreds of clients simultaneously.

-Most customers wait for their weekly or monthly meetings to know the progress of the project.
+Most customers wait for weekly or monthly meetings to know the project's progress.
 This can annoy the customer at one point or another.
-It is your duty to inform the customer about the progress of the work.
-Yet many organizations fail to do this during SaaS implementation.
+You must inform the customer about the progress of the work.
+Yet many organizations need to do this during SaaS implementation.

 Again an automated tool can help you achieve transparency where the customers can follow up regularly and assess the progress by themselves.

 Recognize small milestones that your team has helped your customers to achieve.
 Congratulate them whenever they reach their short-term goals.
 It shows that you value their achievements and success as yours.
 It is also a great way to stay connected to them.
-By doing this in the SaaS implementation stage, your customer will develop a good opinion about your organization which can help in lowering customer churn.
+By doing this in the SaaS implementation stage, your customer will develop a reasonable opinion of your organization which can help lower customer churn.

-To summarize, always have a customer-centric approach while onboarding and implementing your service/product.
-Each one of your customers are important and high priority.
+To summarize, always be customer-centric while onboarding and implementing your service/product.
+Each one of your customers is important and a high priority.
 Hence, you cannot afford to be lethargic or make mistakes that can cost you heavily.

 This is as simple as it gets.
 Have best practices in place to reduce customer churn.
 Likewise, avoid mistakes to increase customer retention.